The Beginnings of the Dream

 New Theatres, New Programs—National Recognition

 It soon became evident that the Festival needed a permanent performing space, rather than a platform that was put up and taken down every season.
 Work began on an Elizabethan theatre that would serve the Festival for many years.
 The Adams Memorial Shakespearean Theatre was dedicated in 1977 and so closely resembled Shakespeare’s Globe Theatre in London that the British Broadcasting Company chose it as the location for some of the filming of their Shakespeare series.
 The popular theatre served the Festival for nearly four decades, featuring three plays each season (usually Shakespearean), mounted by professional directors, designers, and actors from around the world, along with graduate students from top professional graduate schools.
-The Festival discontinued use of this theatre in 2016 when it moved to the new Beverley Center for the Performing Arts.
+The Festival discontinued use of this theatre in 2016 when it moved to the new Beverley Center for the Performing Arts across the street.

 It didn’t take too many years until the Adams Theatre was selling out most evenings, and Festival administrators decided it was time to expand again.
 The result was the indoor, modern Randall L. Jones Theatre which opened its first season June 23, 1989, offering classics of more than three centuries of playwrights from around the world.